MarkhamShofner/Intro_to_Control_Flow/README.md

   The wife asks him, "Why the hell did you buy 6 cartons of milk?"
   He replied, "They had eggs."

-Coders are funny.
+Coding humor.

 #####Fist to five check-in.

 ***

 #### Practice Skill together – WE DO (5 min)
 Write a function that accepts a plane ticket cost, and logs "Too Expensive", "Seems Reasonable", and "Buy Buy Buy!" at $500, $250, $100 ranges respectively.
 If the cost is above $500 log "I'm not made of money!".

 ```javascript
 function ticketCost (x) {